-- 4.23 The School is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction). - 4.24 The School will carry out checks for such directions when appointing applicants into management positions from both outside the School and by internal promotion. - 4.25 This check applies to appointments to the following positions made on or after 12 August 2015: - Head - teaching posts on the senior leadership team - teaching posts which carry a departmental head role; - support staff posts on the senior leadership team; and - the School will assess on a case by case basis whether the check should be carried out when appointments are made to teaching and support roles which carry additional responsibilities. - 4.26 It also applies to appointments to the governing body.
-The relevant information is contained in the enhanced DBS disclosure certificate (which the School obtains for all posts at the School that amount to regulated activity).
+- 4.30 The School is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction). - 4.31 The School will carry out checks for section 128 directions when appointing applicants into management positions from both outside the School and by internal promotion. - 4.32 This check applies to appointments to the following positions made on or after 12 August 2015: - Head - teaching posts on the senior leadership team - teaching posts which carry a departmental head role and - support staff posts on the senior leadership team.

+The School will assess on a case-by-case basis whether the check should be carried out when appointments are made to teaching and support staff roles which carry additional responsibilities.

+- 4.33 All individuals who are appointed to the governing body will be subject to a section 128 direction check. - 4.34 The relevant information is contained in the enhanced DBS disclosure certificate (which the School obtains for all posts at the School that amount to regulated activity).
 It can also be obtained through the Teaching Regulation Agency Teacher Services system.
-The School will use either, or both, methods to obtain this information. - 4.27 In addition, the School asks all applicants for management roles to declare in the application form whether they have ever been the subject of a referral to the Department for Education or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school. - 4.28 It is the School's position that in order to fully assess the suitability of an applicant for a management role it must be provided with the above information.
-Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body whether that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.
+The School will use either, or both, methods to obtain this information. - 4.35 In addition, the School asks all shortlisted applicants for management roles to declare in the application form whether they have ever been the subject of a referral to the Department for Education or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.

+4.36 Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body, whether or not that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.

-4.29 Disqualification from acting as a charity trustee or senior manager
+4.37 Disqualification from acting as a charity trustee or senior manager

-4.29.1 Background
+4.37.1 Background